nf-core/rnavar/docs/usage.md

 ## Preprocessing options

-Marking duplicate reads is performed using `GATK MarkDuplicates` tool.
+Marking duplicate reads is performed using `GATK4 MarkDuplicates` tool.
 The tool does not remove duplicate reads by default, however you can set `--remove_duplicates true` to remove them.

 GATK best practices has been followed in this pipeline for RNA analysis, hence it uses GATK modules such as `SplitNCigarReads`, `BaseRecalibrator`, `ApplyBQSR`.
 The `BaseRecalibrator` process requires known variants sites VCF.
 ExAc, gnomAD, or dbSNP resources can be used as known sites of variation.You can supply the VCF and index files using parameters such as `--dbsnp`, `--dbsnp_tbi`, `--known_indels`, `--known_indels_tbi`.